andrewrobinson/poker/README.md

-Inclusivity coding assignment - Andrew Robinson
+Poker coding assignment - Andrew Robinson
 ===============================================

 For example, given a string input of: